Naval Base Kwajalein

-Naval Base Kwajalein was United States Navy base built on Kwajalein Atoll, in the Marshall Islands to support the World War II efforts in the Pacific War.
+Naval Base Kwajalein was a United States Navy base built on Kwajalein Atoll, in the Marshall Islands to support the World War II efforts in the Pacific War.
 The base was built after the Battle of Kwajalein ended 3 February 1944.
 The US Navy built airfields, a seaport and a craft repair depot on the captured islands.
 The base was part of the vast Naval Base Marshall Islands.

 History

 The US Armed Forces planned and carried out Operation Flintlock on 31 January 1944 in the amphibious landings on Kwajalein.
 The United States Marine Corps took Kwajalein by 4 February 1944.
 On 4 February 1944 the US Navy's Seabees built Kwajalein into a major base and staging area for future operations.
 On Kwajalein the Seabee built an airfield, the Kwajalein Airfield.
 The US Navy and United States Army Air Forces operated out of the airfield.
 US Navy supported the Marines unit VMB-613 (Marine Bombing Squadron) that operated PBJ, the US Navy's version of the North American B-25 Mitchell.
 Unit VMO-115 (Marine Observation Squadron) operated Vought F4U Corsair from the base.
 Before the US Navy Seabees could start construction all the 121 Seabees had to remove the debris on the island, the remains of the heavy bombing done before the amphibious landing.
 Naval Base Kwajalein Fleet PO Box was 3233.